Secured loans

 Example Scenario

-Let’s say you own a home worth £300,000 with £150,000 left on the mortgage.
+Let's say you own a home worth £300,000 with £150,000 left on the mortgage.
 That leaves £150,000 in equity.
 You need £40,000 to fund a loft conversion that will add rental income through an extra bedroom.
+Home improvements are a common purpose for taking out secured loans, as they can increase the value of your property while providing additional benefits like rental income.

 Rather than remortgage, you take out a secured loan on your property for £40,000.
 Your mortgage stays intact, you fund the upgrade, and the increased rent helps cover the new repayment.